isbobby/isbobby.github.io/4-algorithms/1-dp/dp-1-new-21-game.md

 }
 ```

 If the score is not larger than $$k$$, we need to draw more cards and expand the tree.
 The decision tree has a branching factor of $$max$$.
-The probability of drawing the next card is current probability / max.

 Once we have explored all the children at a node, we can sum their probabilities up.
-This sum is the probability of getting a score less than $$n$$ **if we chose this node, at the current level**, as shown by the code and diagram below.
+This sum is the probability of getting a score less than $$n$$ **if we started drawing cards this node, at the current level**, as shown by the code and diagram below.

 ```go
 childProbSum := 0